surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   - Waveshaper is now available in the FX section as well
   - Added a new Mid-Side Tool effect, which enables transformations from stereo to mid-side and back, with additional filtering for mid and side
   - Added a new Precision option to the Tape effect (right-click any of Hysteresis section parameters) - it also affects CPU usage of the effect!
   - SIMD vectorization improvements for the Tape effect
   - Added a highpass filter applied to the sides of the signal to the Conditioner effect
   - Added Airwindows Mackity, MackEQ and Chamber effects

 - Functional Differences vs Surge 1.9
   - Surge XT modifies where user content is stored
-     - Surge XT uses a different "Documents" directory for user contents, with the name changed from "(Documents)/Surge" to "(Documents)/Surge XT" where "(Documents)" is your OS specific Documents folder
+     - Surge XT uses a different folder for user content, with the name changed from `(Documents)/Surge` to `(Documents)/Surge XT` where `(Documents)` is the path to your OS-specific Documents folder
-     - Surge XT also forces content type into top level folders, "Patches", "WaveTables" etc...
+     - Surge XT forces content type into subfolders - `FX Presets`, `Patches`, `Wavetables` etc...
      - When you start the plugin for the first time, it will create an empty directory structure for you.
 You can simply copy your content from your Surge folder to your Surge XT folder
-     - Note that, just like Surge, all patches and wavetables need to be categorized.
-So a patch which in "Surge/Basses/Plunky.fxp" needs to be moved to "Surge XT/Patches/Basses/Plunky.fxp"
+     - Note that, just like in Surge, all patches and wavetables need to be categorized.
+So a patch which was at `Surge/Basses/Plunky.fxp` needs to be moved to `Surge XT/Patches/Basses/Plunky.fxp`
   - Fixed a couple of bugs which means Surge XT will behave differently than Surge 1.9 in minor ways:
     - Mono FP play mode had a bug where the second to last held key would sometimes not trigger portamento to the last key
     - Twist oscillator's LPG incorrectly had its delay time sustained by about 4x in non-FM mode.
 This is now fixed, but patches which